Back From The Dead! Weighlifting Icon C.T. Fletcher Survives Heart Transplant!

-But in the last three days, fans got their prayers answered and Fletcher got the news he was waiting for: he finally got a heart donor and was overjoyed!
+But in May of 2018, fans got their prayers answered and Fletcher got the news he was waiting for: he finally got a heart donor and was overjoyed!
 Now the hard part had come: to see how his body would hold up during surgery and how the heart would react to his body after surgery.

 Here is fletcher’s testimony just moments before the surgery:

-But this isn’t his first open battle with heart issues.
+But this wasn’t his first open battle with heart issues.

 “My first open heart surgery was in 2005, I flatlined 3x on the operating table.
 God had a plan for me then, and God willing, I know He has one for me now as I take on the heart transplant journey.
 As long as this ol’ sidewalk kraka’ is above ground, it’s still most certainly my muthafuckin set!!!
 I’m blessed!!!”